-The complete Elastic Path Commerce stack includes an Authoring and a Live environment.
+The complete Elastic Path Commerce stack includes an Author and a Live environment.
 The Live environment is configured for performance, reliability, and scalability.
-The Authoring environment is used to manage and preview commerce related items and publish changes to the Live environment using the Data Sync Tool.
+The Author environment is used to manage and preview commerce related items and publish changes to the Live environment using the Data Sync Tool.

 In addition to the production use, you can use these environments for pre-production, performance, and robustness testing.
 For more information, see Elastic Path CloudOps for AWS Best Practices.

 The following architecture diagram highlights the load-balancing and autoscaling for Author and Live environment:

 The Author and Live deployment is able to use AWS (Amazon Web Services) SQS (Simple Queue Service) for message-based integration with external systems.
 The Author and Live deployment configures SQS queues for each of the Author and Live environments for handling purchases, shipments and inventory.

 For more information about AWS SQS, see What is Amazon SQS.